 - At work

-Of course, this doesn’t mean that the parrot cannot learn to trust the other members of the house.
-Instead, it means that if the others get too close to the ‘favorite’ person, they might get attacked.
+Of course, this doesn’t mean that the parrot cannot learn to trust other members of the house.
+Instead, it means that they may get attacked if the others get too close to their favorite person.

-Parrots are very protective of the things they love.
-As such, they’ll often become jealous of people they don’t know entering the house.
-Responsible parrot owners keep their bird in a cage when friends and family meet it for the first time.
-It’s better safe than sorry.
+Parrots are protective of the things they love.
+As such, they may become jealous of people they don’t know entering the house.
+Responsible owners keep their parrots in a cage when friends and family meet them for the first time.

-This form of jealousy mostly happens between two birds.
-That’s especially true if they share a cage.
-One of the parrots will feel possessive of a toy and get jealous if a person or another bird uses it.
-This results in the jealous bird attacking the other one, especially if the jealous one is bigger.
+This form of jealousy usually happens between two parrots that share a cage.
+One of the parrots will feel possessive of a toy and become jealous if a person or another bird uses it.
+This results in the jealous parrot attacking the other one, especially if the jealous one is bigger.
 Parrots can also get attached to everyday household items, such as:

 - TV remotes

-Some parrot owners aren’t aware of this.
-They may write off the “random” attacks from the parrot as general aggression.
+Some owners aren’t aware of this.
+They may write off the random attacks from the parrot as general aggression.
 However, in truth, the parrot is envious that you are using its favorite object.

 Parrot Jealousy Towards Pets and Babies